joanna-liana/temporal-microservices/README.md

 http://localhost:3001/api/v1/orders
 ```

-*[14 April 2023] The request will return and error due to broken persistence; regardless, the workflow should complete successfully.*

 3. Naviagate to the [Temporal UI](http://localhost:8080) to see the results.
+The orders logic throws throw a random error - therefore, the workflow might (eventually, after 3 retries) complete successfuly or fail.

 ## To do
 - [x] Single-service workflow (Orders)